Skip to Main Content

 How to Appeal

 A student who wishes to appeal their final grade must follow the steps outlined below within the time limits given.
-Students may withdraw or cancel their appeal at any stage by communicating that decision or failing to meet the requirements of the next appeal stage.
+Students may withdraw or cancel their appeal at any stage by communicating that decision directly to the Dean of Students Office or by failing to meet the requirements of the next appeal stage.

 • 2.
 Reach out to your faculty member

 • 3.
-Reach out to the department chair
+Reach out to the Department Chair

-If a faculty member denied the grade change request, or did not respond within the allotted time, students then have ten (10) class days to reach out to the department chair.
-The department chair may consult with the faculty member and should provide a written response to the student within twenty (20) class days after receiving the student’s request.
+If a faculty member denied the grade change request, or did not respond within the allotted time, students then have ten (10) class days to reach out to the Department Chair.
+The Department Chair may consult with the faculty member and should provide a written response to the student within twenty (20) class days after receiving the student’s request.
 Upon receiving a response, or if the department chair does not respond within twenty (20) class days, the student can move forward.

 • 5.
 Submit a Grade Appeal Request Form

 • 6.
-Grade Appeal Committee Hearing
+Grade Appeal Committee Review Hearing

 • 7.
 Grade Appeal Decision Letter

-Upon the conclusion of the University Academic Appeals Committee recommendation, the Provost will issue a final decision on the student’s appeal.
+Upon the conclusion of the University Academic Grade Appeals Committee recommendation, the Provost will issue a final decision on the student’s appeal.
 The Provost will communicate their final decision to the Dean of Student’s Office, who will issue a Grade Appeal Decision Letter to the student and faculty member.

 • 8.
 Final Presidential Appeal

 After receipt of the Grade Appeal Decision Letter, the decision of the Provost may be appealed to the President by either the student or the faculty member.
 If this step is utilized, the President shall make the final decision on the grade appeal.
-This will be considered final University action and no additional administrative processes shall be utilized to review the outcome.

 All records are maintained in accordance with the State of Florida Record Retention schedule, unless noted otherwise in university policy or regulation.